ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ## All users

 The MOJ password guidance uses [NCSC guidance][ncscpasswordguidance].
 It recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.
 Some legacy systems might also differ from modern thinking on passwords.
-They have specific rules which must be followed, until such time as the system is updated and aligns with the current guidance.
+They have specific rules to follow until a system update meets MOJ password guidance.

 Follow the [GOV.UK advice][govukpasswords] to generate your passwords.
 Use a separate and unique password for each account or service.